stevekinney/react-and-typescript/lessons/refactoring-from-proptypes.md

 };
 ```

-There is no need for `PropTypes` in TypeScript as that's pretty much supposed to be what TypeScript does on our behalf.
+There is no need for `PropTypes` in TypeScript as that's pretty much a large part of what TypeScript does on our behalf.

 ```tsx
 type GreetingProps = { name: string };